forthy42/net2o/wiki/eu-gdpr.md

 browser that we encrypt and which key we use.
 Your browser stores this information for several months to prevent eavesdropping.

-If you log into Fossil, you'll get a cookie set, otherwise not.
+If you log into Fossil, you'll get a cookie set.
+If you navigate in Fossil, you also may get a cookie set (depends on what you do).

 Tickets can be created anonymously and deleted by hand upon request.
 Never enter any personal data into the ticket system!